tarql/tarql/README.md

 * Experiment with input files in TSV, different quoting styles, etc.
 * Allow overriding of encoding on command line
 * Find a way of streaming the CSV parser output into ARQ
+* Handle tables where repeated values within a column are omitted, maybe tarql:valueFromPreviousRow(?a))
 * Support Excel files?
 * Read CSV from stdin?
 * Web service?